Bucket Sort Algorithm: Python & JavaScript Implementation

 • 4.2 Bucket Sort in JavaScript

-6. Space Complexity of Bucket Sort
+6. Advantages of Bucket Sort

-7. Advantages and Disadvantages of Bucket Sort
+7. Disadvantages of Bucket Sort

-8. When to Use Bucket Sort?
+8. When Should You Use Bucket Sort?

 9. Bucket Sort vs Other Sorting Algorithms